-Q17 comments: Fragile and remote areas need the government to direct aspects of the service.
+Fragile and remote areas need the government to direct aspects of the service.

-More demand could be generated on the West Highland line south of Fort William if it was treated as a commuter service from say Tulloch or Roybridge.
-Currently a few people do use the train despite the system - eg if you ask the online timetable, it tells you there is no train; there are no return tickets available and no season ticket.
-The addition of 1 or perhaps 2 trains on this part of the route would make it even easier to use.
-Many people are commuting by car to Fort William from Roybridge, Spean Bridge and Torlundy (see stations section).
+More demand could be generated on the West Highland line south of Fort William :

-18. What level of contract specification should we use the for the next ScotRail franchise?
+- 1. Commuter service from say Tulloch or Roybridge and Speanbridge - 2.
+People do use the train inspite of the system no online timetable, it tells you there is no train; there are no return tickets available and no season ticket. - 3.
+Move the time of the sleeper (t Fort William) so it arrives in time for work, and create a fare structure. - 4.
+Many people are commuting by car to Fort William from Roybridge, Spean Bridge and Torlundy (see stations section). - 18.
+What level of contract specification should we use the for the next ScotRail franchise?